2023 LGBT+ College Conference

 - Advisor/faculty events to maximize your experience.

-- An opportunity to socialize with students and your peers at the conference film festival, open mic, and awards dinner.
+- An opportunity to socialize with students and your peers at the conference film festival, game night, and awards dinner.

 - Registration at the 2020 LGBT+ College Conference is free, most meals are included, and you are encouraged to attend all events.
 We want your input and participation!

 Program Presentation and Participation